 Tony tries to talk Pepper into helping him, believing that nothing else matters but stopping the people who he put in harm's way.
 Pepper is moved by Tony's dedication, and agrees.
-She goes into Obadiah's office with flash drive programmed to copy files from the computer.
+She goes into Obadiah's office with a flash drive programmed to copy files from the computer.
 As Pepper sifts through stored files, she finds a video from the terrorists proving that Obadiah was responsible for Tony's capture.
 Obadiah comes into the office and sees her at the computer, but Pepper manages to hide what she is really doing.
-She leaves the office, however, as soon as he powers up the computer, Obadiah realizes what she was up to.
-On the way out, Pepper sees Agent Coulson and tells him he can have his interview immediately so that he accompanies safely out of the building.
+She leaves the office, but as soon as he powers up the computer, Obadiah realizes what she was up to.
+On the way out, Pepper sees Agent Coulson and tells him he can have his interview immediately so that he accompanies her safely out of the building.

 Obadiah meets with his team of developers who are working on his own armored suit based on the Mark I. They have rebuilt the components, but they cannot miniaturize Stark's arc reactor.
 Stane is furious, then realizes that he has one other option.

 Pepper, Coulson and several other agents arrive at Obadiah's research facility.
-They spot the Mark I Armor and a storage location where something else was kept.
-Just then, a gigantic robotic suit comes to life and attacks them - it's Obadiah's counterpart suit, code-named the Iron Monger, powered by the chest piece he'd stolen from Tony.
+They spot the Mark I armor and a storage location where something else was kept.
+Just then, a gigantic robotic suit comes to life and attacks them -- it's Obadiah's counterpart suit, code-named the Iron Monger, powered by the chest piece he'd stolen from Tony.

 Iron Man arrives just as the Iron Monger is about to execute Pepper and begins to fight him.
 The two ironclad warriors have a huge battle that spills into the streets near Stark Industries.
 Tony flies into the upper atmosphere, drawing Stane along with him.
-Iron Monger struggles but before long begins to freeze up - his suit has the same icing problem that Tony's Mark II had.
+Iron Monger struggles but before long begins to freeze up -- his suit has the same icing problem that Tony's Mark II had.
 Iron Monger begins to fall back to Earth, leaving Tony hovering above.
 The older arc reactor begins to lose power rapidly and Tony falls back to Earth, landing on top of his factory, running on auxiliary backup power.

-Days later, Rhody holds a press conference about the incident with the two "robots."
+Days later, Rhodey holds a press conference about the incident with the two "robots."
 Tony is impressed with the newspapers coming up with the name "Iron Man," and plans to adopt it.
 Agent Coulson has released cover stories about Obadiah (who will die in a small plane crash) and the "truth" about Iron Man (who will be referred to as Stark's bodyguard).
 Pepper thanks Coulson but cannot remember the full name of the group he belongs to.
-Coulson just tells them to call it "S.H.I.E.L.D." and states that they will be in touch again.
+Coulson tells them to call it "S.H.I.E.L.D." and states that they will be in touch again.

 Tony goes before the reporters once more, and prepares to comply with the cover story.
 But, as he begins talking, he throws away his notes and declares "I am Iron Man."
 The press goes into a frenzy.